OdinsPlasmaRifle/statter/README.md

 `config` | yaml config file | conf.yaml
 `monitor` | run monitoring | true
 `serve` | run statter server | true
-`port` | statter server port | 8080

 ## Configuration

 Statter can be configured using a YAML configuration file.
 The following attributes are available:

-**databaseFile**
+**database**

-A path to the preferred database file.
+A path to the prefered database file location.
 The database defaults to a `statter.db` file in the same location as the Statter executable.

-Statter uses sqlite, so the database is very portable and easy to access oustide of Statter itself.
+**port**

+The port at which the Statter API will be available.
+This defaults to 8080.

 **interval**

 The length of time between each monitoring attempt on a service.
-This value is an integer representing a length of time in minutes.
-It defaults to 5 minutes.
+This value is an integer representing a length of time in seconds.
+It defaults to 60 seconds.

 **services**

-Used to set the list of services which should be monitored/served by Statter.
+Contains the list of services that should be monitored/served by Statter.
 Each configured service should always have a `name` and `url` attribute defined.

 In addition, you can configure `method`, `body` and/or `headers` attributes for